• Skip to main content

 3. Replace Msmapi32.dll File

-In case the above fix did not work, it is likely that Msmapi32.dll file is corrupted.
 Hence, follow the steps below to delete the corrupted file from your User Profile and replace it with a copy from Default User profile.

-1. Close Microsoft Outlook program (in case it is open)
+1. Close Microsoft Outlook program (in case it is open).

-2. Open File Explorer on your computer
+2. Open the File Explorer on your computer.

-3. Navigate to C:\Program Files (x86)\Common Files\system\MSMAPI\1033\ and delete Msmapi32.dll file.
+3. On the File Explorer screen, navigate to C:\Program Files (x86)\Common Files\system\MSMAPI\1033\ and delete Msmapi32.dll file.

 Delete Msmapi32.dll File